-Program income is income from horse riding lessons that is recognized at a point of time when the riding lessons are completed.
+Program income represents revenue derived from horse riding lessons that is recognized at a point of time when the riding lessons are completed.
 Amounts received in advance are recorded as deferred revenue.
-The deferred program income totaled \$2,715 as of January 1, 2021.
+The deferred revenue from program income totaled \$2,715 as of January 1, 2021.

-Rental Income
+Leases Income

-Rental income is income from the rental of fields and an apartment (Note G), and is recognized as revenue based on the terms of the lease agreement.
+Leases income is revenue derived from the rental of several fields and an apartment (Note G), and is recognized based on the terms of the lease agreements.
 Amounts received in advance are recorded as deferred revenue.

-Sales Income
+Other Income

-Sales income is income from the sales of t-shirts and riding equipment and is recognized at a point of time when the sales are completed.
-Amounts received in advance are recorded as deferred revenue.
+Other income is revenue received from the sales of t-shirts and riding equipment and is recognized at a point of time when the sales are completed.